elizabeth-poggie/elizabeth-poggie/_content/notes/07-user-interfaces.md

 ## Block and inline boxes

+Everything is a box.
 All HTML elements are boxes made up of four components: a content container, padding, border, and margin.

 Whether an element is `block` or `inline`, ALL elements have well defined box behavior that determines how the box behaves in terms of page flow and in relation to other boxes on the page.